barely-a-dev/Nash/README.md

 ### Command-line Options

 - `--version`: Display the current version of Nash
-- `--update`: Check for updates and install if available
+- `--update`: Check for updates and install if available (WIP, currently broken)
 - `-f, --force`: Force the update operation even if no new version is detected
 - `<script>`: Run the specified script file (experimental, use with caution)